American Pika: Profile and Information

 Their hind feet range from 25 – 35 mm (1 – 1½ in).
 Generally, they weigh around 6.0 oz (170 g).
 Body size may differ between populations.
 Males are fairly larger than females in populations with sexual dimorphism.

 Among pikas, the American pika is said to be intermediate (medium) in size.
-The pika’s hind legs do not appear to be much longer than its front legs.
+The pika’s hind legs do not appear much longer than its front legs.
 Except for black pads at the ends of the toes, it has heavily furred soles on its feet.

 The ears are averagely wide and suborbicular and are hairy on both surfaces, generally dark with white margins.
 Compared to other lagomorphs, the “buried” tail of the pika is longer relative to body size.